yli0607x/weather_frontend/README.md

 - 3-day forecast
 - switch between celcius and fahrenheit
 - display sunrise, sunset and moon
 - recommend what clothes to wear
+- app background changes with current weather

 ## Install Instructions